-20 Pitfalls of Insurance Claims (Don’t be a victim twice)
+20 Pitfalls of Fire Insurance Claims (Don’t be a victim twice)

-As a matter of fact, they are often inexperienced in property claims handling.
-The department of insurance licenses public adjusters to assist develop present and negotiate all aspects of your insurance claim.
+They are often inexperienced in property claims handling.
+The department of insurance licenses public adjusters to assist, develop, present and negotiate all aspects of your fire insurance claim.

-In most cases, the claims process takes less time with a much higher settlement being ultimately obtained after the public adjuster is paid.
+In most cases, the claims process takes less time and results with a higher settlement when one uses a public adjuster.

-- What is the real reason your insurance agent will tell you to stay away from Public Adjusters?
-Once you know the truth you will know who really has your best interests at heart.
+- Insurance Agents will tell you to stay away from Public Adjusters?
+Once you know the truth you will understand who is really on your side.
 Insurance Agents sell insurance and do not settle claims.
 They like to keep the profit loss ratio low.
 Higher claims hurt the insurance agents.

 - Why does the insurance company adjuster wants you to wait until he/she makes you an offer before you hire a Public Adjuster or talk to one?